-Perhaps you’ve noticed recently that your garden is looking a little lacklustre and needs a refresh, or maybe you’ve just moved into a place where the garden needs a total overhaul.
-Whatever the case, getting a few ideas together now means you can get to work on the design elements before spring begins and have your new garden looking fabulous by the time the weather picks up again.
+Perhaps you’ve noticed recently that your garden is looking a little lacklustre and needs a refresh.
+Or maybe you’ve just moved into a place where the garden needs a total overhaul?
+Whatever the case, getting a few ideas together now means you can get to work on the design elements before spring begins.
+Then you can have your new garden looking fabulous by the time the weather picks up again.

 Mediterranean gardens are a classic mix of rustic furniture and fragrant, colourful planting, working surprisingly well in our British climate.

 Generally relaxed and informal, they are loved for their familiar, weathered look that inspires nostalgic memories of family holidays.

 They have an emphasis on outdoor living, especially entertaining friends and family in relaxed seating areas, as many Mediterranean families traditionally do.

 Creating a Mediterranean garden in your space is a fantastic way to ensure you spend more time relaxing in your garden this summer, and less time working – as their relaxed style needs little maintenance and emulates the Mediterranean way of life.